Carpets, Health, and Science – A New Perspective for the Cleaning Professional

 Other potential benefits of using hot water go beyond just cleaner carpets.
 Hotter cleaning solution also contributes to faster evaporation of residual moisture resulting in faster drying of the carpets and reducing “downtime.”
 Synthetic and wool carpet fibers tend to regain their original “fluff’ and “resilience” when a hot-water carpet extractor is used to clean the carpets.
 While this does not impact the health benefits of carpeting, the “like new” appearance of a carpet after it has been cleaned using a hot-water extractor is of great importance to many commercial and residential customers.

 These are just some of the reasons why HydraMaster is such a stickler when it comes to the solution heating performance of its Boxxer and Titan Series slide-ins and the CDS direct drive truckmounts.
-We are kind of freakish 20131024_163531about making sure that every machine we design and engineer offers the best heat performance in its class.
+We are kind of freakish about making sure that every machine we design and engineer offers the best heat performance in its class.
 It is so much more than what the temperature gauge on the machine says.
 It is about having heated solution to the wand tips quicker after start-up.
 It’s about faster heat recovery under all conditions, even when cleaning with maximum water flow and solution pressure.
 We test against our competitors on a constant basis to make sure we maintain or increase our 20-30 degree competitive edge.
 Maintaining hot cleaning solution is not just a cleaning performance or dry time issue, it is a health issue.

 Time Will Tell